 As part of our strategy to address the unmet needs in NASH, we have advanced a diagnostic program based on the in-house discovery that specific microRNA, or miRNA, which are short non-coding RNA molecules that are master regulators of many biological processes, are expressed at different levels in patients with NASH.
 This discovery kicked off a multi-year effort that has resulted in the development of what we target to be the first validated diagnostic test to identify patients with NASH who may be appropriate candidates for treatment.
+In January 2019, we entered into a license agreement with LabCorp to allow them to deploy our IVD test in the clinical research space.

-Circulating Biomarkers and MicroRNA (miRNA)
+Circulating Biomarkers and miRNA